Skip to main content

 TRAINING

-Under our previous group structure, all employees were required to undertake online anti-slavery and human trafficking training through the learning management system.
-We are now migrating to a new learning management system and will again require all employees to take anti-slavery and human trafficking training online through such system on an annual basis.
-This has and will reinforce the behaviours we expect of all our employees, the repercussions of failing to adhere to such standards and the steps employees should follow to report potential breaches of our policies.
+All employees are required to undertake online anti-slavery and human trafficking training through our learning management system on an annual basis.
+This has and will continue to reinforce the behaviours we expect of all our employees, the repercussions of failing to adhere to such standards and the steps employees should follow to report potential breaches of our policies.
 All new employees will also be required to undertake this training as part of their onboarding process.

 MEASURING PERFORMANCE

-We have continued to monitor our performance our progress in preventing slavery and human trafficking through our due diligence processes for new suppliers and our contract review process for all suppliers.
-Our aim in 2023 is to streamline all Menzies Distribution Group Company Policies and ensure full compliance with all implemented policies.
+We have continued to monitor our progress in preventing slavery and human trafficking through our due diligence processes for new suppliers and our contract review process for suppliers.
+Our aim in 2026 is to streamline all Menzies Distribution Group Company Policies and ensure full compliance with all implemented policies.
 We wish to ensure consistently high standards are applied when undertaking risk assessments and due diligence across our organisation and will continue to work on improving these processes.

 We have separate policies against child labour and forced labour as an expression of our commitment and expectations we have for Suppliers worldwide.
 We also have a freedom of association policy for our employees.
 We are committed to creating an ethical workplace, both in terms of how we treat our employees, how our employees treat our customers, our Suppliers and also how we operate within the community.